theNewDynamic/oregonsadventurecoast.com/content/event/july-3rd-4th-fireworks-over-the-bay.md

 #### **Mingus Park Fun - July 4th**

 Spend the day with family and friends in Coos Bay's beautiful Mingus Park.
-Booths and fishing are set up from 11am to 2pm.

-Plus, Free Swim at Mingus Park Pool!
+Events include the Boy Scouts Hamburger Stand fundraiser, Smokey the Bear with the Coos Forest Protective Association, ODFW's fishing pond, art, furry friends, and more from 11am - 2pm.
+Plus, Free Swim at Mingus Park Pool from 2pm to 4pm!

 {{< spacer 25 >}}